-Second Citizenship
+Citizenship

-Who dual citizens are and what rights and responsibilities they have
+Dual citizens: who they are and what rights and responsibilities they have

 If someone holds more than one citizenship, they are called dual citizens or dual nationals.
-Dual citizenship is permitted in many countries, though the government often consider such citizens as subjects of only their countries.
+Dual citizenship is permitted in many countries, though the government often considers such citizens as subjects of only their countries.

 This article discusses which legal consequences the status of a dual citizen entails.